Let’s Go to California – Third Biggest and Most Populous State in the United States

-California adds around 400,000 people a year according to the State Population Bureau.
+The state adds around 400,000 people a year according to the State Population Bureau.
 Surely enough California is still growing according to the latest figures.

 California’s Large Scale Economy

-Similarly, the Greater Los Angeles Area is the second largest urban economy.
-San Francisco Bay Area is the nation’s third largest urban economy.
+Similarly, the Greater Los Angeles Area is the second-largest urban economy in the country.
+San Francisco Bay Area is the nation’s third-largest urban economy.
 Both as of 2017.
 The New York City metropolitan area is the largest economic area in the US as of 2017.

 More than 12 percent of U.S. citizens live in California.
 Its population is greater than that of all but 34 countries.
 The state has eight of the top 50 US cities in terms of population.